SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Chiyari skill dynamically increases size of bullets based on their current size rather than setting them all to one size.
  - Chiyari skill and Ex attack require more meter to use.
  - Hisami overall damage output is increased.
+ - Hisami unused attack animation has been added for her spell card.
  - Zanmu skill and Ex attack require more meter to use.

 If you want to use this alongside my Th19StoryBalance patch,